openedx/edx-documentation/en_us/shared/getting_started/dashboard_settings_profile.rst

   :width: 600
   :alt: Image of a discussion with a learner's username circled, an image of
-      that learner's active threads page in the course discussions, and an image of the learner's profile.
+      that learner's active threads page in the course discussions, and an image of the learner's profile